git-fresh/websafe-demo/README.md

     % paver setup_data

+the previous command will automatically start geoserver so the next command won't be needed this time.

-then for succeeding vagrant ups, just type this command:
+to run geoserver next time the virtual machine is started, just type this command:

-    % paver start
+    % paver start_geoserver

+then run the tornado server using this command:

+    % python main.py

 and the server is accessible in this address:

     % http://localhost:5000

-to stop the server, just type this command:
+to stop geoserver, just type this command:

-    % paver stop
+    % paver stop_geoserver

 Developer Notes